AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 In SIL, the **system under test (SUT)** is a custom build of the software to be tested.
 The SUT is also referred to as software image or binary.
 Inside SUT:

-* hardware-dependent code is replace with **stubs**, which simulates the hardware-level function calls (e.g. GPIO reads).
+* hardware-dependent code is replaced with **stubs**, which simulate the hardware-level function calls (e.g. GPIO reads).

 * SUT contains the main test **logic** (e.g. how the uC reacts to certain sensor inputs).

-A **SIL adapter** is another piece of software that connects the SUT to the simulation environment.
+A **SIL adapter** is a shared library that connects the SUT to the simulation environment.
 It serves as the bridge between the SUT and CANoe (e.g., for I/O, network frames, timing, and stimuli).
 In particular, it is responsible for data exchange between the SUT and CANoe.

 During test execution:

 1. CANoe loads the SIL adapter.
 1. SIL adapter loads and runs the SUT.
-1. CANoe sends test stimuli into SIL adpater, which converts the test stimuli into function calls or data understood by the SUT.
+1. CANoe sends test stimuli into SIL adapter, which converts the test stimuli into function calls or data understood by the SUT.
 1. The SUT receives the input from the SIL adapter, processes it, and reacts to it by sending outputs.
 1. The SIL adapter converts the SUT outputs back to CANoe for monitoring and evaluation.

 ## Step-by-Step Guide

 Example: embedded software running on an arm processor, which connects to a rotary switch and an LED.
-As the state of rotary switch is changed, the processor sets a different blink pattern to the LED.
+As the switch position changes, the microcontroller updates the LED blink pattern.

 Basic workflow of SIL test: